AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How men can save on car insurance rates

-1. Get discounts.
+• Get discounts.
 Take advantage of your car insurance company’s discounts.
-We’ve seen discounts for everything from paperless billing to annual policies, so make sure you’re doing all you can to save money on premiums.
+Providers offer discounts for everything from paperless billing and paying in full to completing a defensive driving course.

 Recap